henesy/blog/content/go-legacy/index.md

 All of these code snippets should be complete as shown and compilable/runnable in the state presented.

 Articles or posts talking about Go's predecessors have a habit of referring to the languages listed above, but can fail to provide concrete resources for seeing how these languages work.
 This post aims to provide a reference for such languages.

+Note that this reference is not intended to be exhaustive.

 ## Building and running examples